ds2010/pyStoNED/doc/sphinx/examples/StoNED/qle.rst

 Note that the quasi-likelihood function only consists of a single parameter :math:`\lambda` (i.e., the signal-to-noise ratio :math:`\lambda = \sigma_u/\sigma_v`).
 The symbol :math:`\Phi` represents the cumulative distribution function of the standard normal distribution.
-In the `pyStoNED` package, we use the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm to solve the maximum likelihood function.
+In the `pyStoNED` package, we use the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm to solve the maximum likelihood function.

 Example: StoNED with CNLS `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/StoNED_QLE_CNLS.ipynb>`_